chuangcaleb/obsidian-caleb-public/Film Reviews/Mulan II – Film Review.md

 ### 7. The Clown Prince

 Why is the foreign crown prince portrayed so dumb; I thought we decided with the soldier trio that we shouldn’t shame weird people. lol.
-Then the dad/Emperor just forgets about the whole alliance thing and plays with the chinese finger trap. bruh???
+Then the dad/Emperor just forgets about the whole alliance thing and plays with the Chinese finger trap. bruh???
 No thoughts, head empty.

 ### 8. Resolution